nickwechter/Project-Outline-V2/README.md

 c.
 Shoe deals and shoe sales…Magazine covers

 The role of facts and feelings:

 13. Do you ever feel torn about “hating” a player and admiring their greatness?
 a.
 Alternative: Are there players you hate that are recognized as great?
 Are there players you think that are great that are not recognized as such?
 b.
 Yeah… constant balance of recognizing talent, but going against personal tastes… (influence by purely counting stats, winning…)
-14. Why?
 15. What influences how you feel about a player?
 a.
 We got to this

 16. Do you believe in “intangible” factors that influence a players greatness?
 a.
 Yes – see on “seeing something you’ve never seen before…”
 b.
 Maybe intangibles are becoming tangible with technology
 i.
 “People wont remember what you did or what you said but will remember how you made them feel” – Maya Angelou ii.
 How you felt when you watch that player… Watching people cry when they lose…
-c.
-Why / Why not?
-d.
-What are they?

 ### Interview 2: E.V
-Background:
-I would like to explore the potential for (and make an argument supporting) Luka Doncic’s status as a generationally unique NBA player.
-To dive into Luka’s potential and status, I would like to explore the factors that distinguish NBA players from each other in the eyes of fans.

 Characterize the participant: